Fig. 1 Atlantic Ocean (World Ocean Database) |

 IV.
 Closing Comments

-Today's WOD ocean temperature values are from the Atlantic Ocean.
+Today's WOD ocean temperature values are from the Atlantic Ocean measurements stored in the World Ocean Database.

-In future posts of this series I will focus on other ocean areas.
+In future posts of this series I will focus on additional ocean areas.

 No comments: